Avoidable blindness is on the rise, especially in hard-to-reach communities in the UK – such as migrant groups, the elderly and low income households.

 Yusrah is an eye doctor.
 She formed the team knowing their complementary skills could drive real change.

-Volunteer coordinator with project management experience in CSR, innovation and sustainability, learning and development.
+Volunteer coordinator with experience in the IT and education sectors.

 Schools coordinator with vast experience in teaching and the education sector.